valermor/pages/README.rst

 TableRow extends UIComponent and defines methods to access elements in the row.
-The main problem has been split into smaller ones, and we have written a very little amount of code.
+The main problem has been split into smaller ones, and we have written a very small amount of code.

-Finally, we can define the SamplePage.
+Finally, we can define SamplePage.

 .. code:: python